software-mansion/react-native-gesture-handler/docs/component-drawer-layout.md

 function.
 This attribute is present in the standard implementation already and is one of the required params.
 Gesture handler version of DrawerLayout make it possible for the function passed as `renderNavigationView` to take an Animated value as a parameter that indicates the progress of drawer opening/closing animation (progress value is 0 when closed and 1 when opened).
 This can be used by the drawer component to animated its children while the drawer is opening or closing.

 ---
+### `onDrawerClose`
+function.
+This function is called when the drawer is closed.

+---
+### `onDrawerOpen`
+function.
+This function is called when the drawer is opened.

+---
+### `onDrawerSlide`
+function.
+This function is called as a drawer sliding open from touch events.
+The progress of the drawer opening/closing is passed back as 0 when closed and 1 when opened.

+---
+### `onDrawerStateChanged`
+function.
+This function is called when the status of the drawer changes.
+Possible values that can be passed back are: 'Idle', 'Dragging', and 'Settling'.

+---
 ### `children`
 component or function.
 Children is a component which is rendered by default and is wrapped by drawer.
 However, it could be also a render function which takes an Animated value as a parameter that indicates the progress of drawer opening/closing animation (progress value is 0 when closed and 1 when opened) is the same way like `renderNavigationView` prop.